carlospramalheira/covid19/README.md

     "icu"
     "recovered"
     "deaths"

-* <b>Portuguese Directore-General of Health</b> (DGS) nationwide daily data:
-    Confirmed cases and deaths by sex, age and day of report

-* <b>Portuguese Directore-General of Health</b> (DGS) regional level data:
-    Confirmed cases and deaths by NUTS2 and day of report

-* <b>European Centre for Disease Prevention and Control</b> (situation update worldwide): confirmed cases, deaths and population by country and day of report
-* <b>John Hopkins University Repository</b> (daily reports): confirmed cases and deaths by country (region level data available for some countries) and day of report

 ### STATA scripts to download currently available data
 Code to download and setup the latest <b>Portuguese</b> data: